brutaldamage/dual-attack/README.md

   `npm install`

-  this should pull in capacitor (its an npm dependency of the project).
+  this should pull in capacitor (its a npm dependency of the project).

 * build & sync the latest web files to the android/ios/web projects

   `npx run build`